 The more significant time gaps or the re-occurrence of large gaps worry employers.
 They wonder if you are reliable or just a job hopper.
 The reader may classify you as a job hopper if you have numerous short-lived jobs.

-If you might be considered a “job hopper”, it may be a good idea to leave some of your shorter terms out of your resume.
-If you held a full-time job and a short-term position, this does not convey the same message as job hopping; it’s okay to leave that short-term job on the resume, provided it’s relevant and you have extra space.
+If you might be viewed as a job hopper, leaving some of your shorter terms out of your resume may be a good idea.
+If you held a full-time job and a short-term position, this does not convey the same job-hopping message.
+It’s okay to leave that short-term job on the resume, provided it’s relevant, and you have extra space.

-Explaining that you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having higher education is a very admirable trait, mentioning it again in your cover letter will not hurt.
-On the other hand, here are some tricky topics that should seem pretty straightforward, but really do require a bit of finesse.
+Explaining that you were out of the workforce for two years to complete your Master’s Degree is relatively easy.
+Since having a higher education is an admirable trait, mentioning it again in your cover letter will not hurt.
+On the other hand, some tricky topics should seem pretty straightforward but require a bit of finesse.

 This phase can happen at any age.
-It may occur during your college or university years or once you are into your first or second career.
+It may occur during college or university or once you enter your first or second career.
 There is nothing wrong with taking some time to find yourself and developing the traits needed to succeed in your chosen field.
-However, some employers may think that you have your head in the clouds, don’t know what you really want, or will end up leaving this job after only a few months because it wasn’t the right fit either.
-In your cover letter you can explain that you had been working toward X career, but realized on the way that it was not as rewarding as you thought it would be.
-You found what would truly make you happy for the rest of your life, and are now very eager to begin on this new path.
+A few employers may think you have your head in the clouds, don’t know what you want, or will leave this job after only a few months because it wasn’t the right fit.

 Need additional help?
 Reach out to Candace for assistance!